-On 28 May 2014, upon the first available meeting after its appointment, the Board of Directors assessed the existence of the independence requirements provided for by the Autogrill Code, as well as the independence requirements established by TUF20 regarding eight out of the thirteen Board Members in office: Ernesto Albanese, Tommaso Barracco, Francesco Umile Chiappetta, Carolyn Dittmeier, Massimo Fasanella d'Amore di Ruffano, Giorgina Gallo, Stefano Orlando and Neriman Ülsever.
+On 28 May 2014, upon the first available meeting after its appointment, the Board of Directors assessed and ascertained the existence of the independence requirements provided for by the Autogrill Code, as well as the independence requirements established by TUF23 regarding eight out of the thirteen Board Members in office: Ernesto Albanese, Tommaso Barracco, Francesco Umile Chiappetta, Carolyn Dittmeier, Massimo Fasanella d'Amore di Ruffano, Giorgina Gallo, Stefano Orlando and Neriman Ülsever.
+The Board of Directors informed the market of the results of its assessments through a statement released on the same date.

-As provided for by the Self-Regulatory Code - that recommends to verify once a year the independence of Board members - on 12 March 2015 and 10 March 2016, the Board of Directors has once again assessed and verified the compliance of the eight above-listed Board Members with the aforementioned independence requirements.
+Yearly Assessment of the Compliance of Board Members with Independence Requirements As provided for by the Self-Regulatory Code - that recommends verifying once a year the independence of Board members - on 10 March 2016 and 9 March 2017, the Board of Directors has once again assessed and verified the compliance of the eight above-listed Board Members with the aforementioned independence requirements.

-On 16 June 2014 and 15 March 2015, the Board of Statutory Auditors verified the correct application of the assessment criteria and procedures adopted by the Board to evaluate the independence of its members.
-21
+On 15 March 2015, 10 March 2016 and 9 March 2017, the Board of Statutory Auditors verified the correct application of the assessment criteria and procedures adopted by the Board of Directors to evaluate the independence of its members24.

-Independent Directors meet at least once a year in a plenary session chaired by the Lead Independent Director and in the absence of the other Directors to discuss the working of the Board of Directors and governance issues.
-During the year 2015, the Independent Directors held a plenary session on 16 January, and then met on 20 January 2016 and 11 February 2016.
+Meetings of the Independent Directors Independent Directors meet at least once a year in a plenary session chaired by the Lead Independent Director and in the absence of the other Directors to discuss the working of the Board of Directors and governance issues25, holding an ad hoc meeting, separate from the meetings of the Committees, as recommended in the comment to art.
+3 of the Self-Regulatory Code.
+During the Year, the Independent Directors held a plenary session on 20 January 2016 and 11 February 2016, and then met in a plenary session on 26 January 2017.